samjaninf/OFN-User-Guide---Master/advanced-features.md

   [Read more](/private-shopfront.md)
 * Apply ‘tags’ to your customers and customise their shopping experience with tag rules.
 Includes restricting availability of shipping and payment methods, products and order cycles.
   [Read more](/customer-accounts-and-tagging.md)
+* Do you want to embed your shop into your own external website?
+You can do this with embedded shops.
+  Read more

+*  Get setup to print thermally printed receipts \(only available in some countries\).
+  Read more

 ### Collaborating with other enterprises